Catholic theology of sexuality: Homosexuality

 The Catechism devotes a separate section to homosexuality within its explanation of the sixth commandment.
 The Church distinguishes between "homosexual attractions", which are not considered sinful, and "homosexual acts", which are considered sinful.
 Like all heterosexual acts outside of marriage, homosexual acts are considered sins against this commandment.
 The Catechism states that they "violate natural law, cannot bring forth life, and do not proceed from a genuine affective and sexual complementarity.
 Under no circumstances can they be approved."
 The Church teaches that a homosexual inclination is "objectively disordered" and can be a great trial for the person for whom the Church teaches must be "accepted with respect, compassion and sensitivity ... unjust discrimination in their regard should be avoided."

 The homosexual person is, according to the Church, "called to chastity".
 They are instructed to practice the virtues of "self-mastery" that teaches "inner freedom" using the support of friends, prayer and grace found in the sacraments of the Church.
 These tools are meant to help the homosexually inclined person to "gradually and resolutely approach Christian perfection", which is a state to which all Christians are called.

 On 26 August 2018, Pope Francis said in Ireland that homosexual people have existed throughout the entire history of mankind.
 He teaches Catholic parents to talk with their homosexual children and that they are part of their families and should not be "thrown out" of the family.
 On 27 August 2018 a press statement by Pope Francis declared that homosexuality is not an illness.

+On December 18, 2023, non-liturgical blessings of same-sex couples, not the illicit unions themselves, were approved by Pope Francis and published in Fiducia supplicans, a document by the Dicastery for the Doctrine of the Faith, which stated that "...the Church does not have the power to impart blessings on unions of persons of the same sex."